 Ever since the Internet and the World Wide Web burst into our lives, businesses have been on the hunt for ways to leverage these technologies to their utmost potential.
 Company websites were quickly developed, web-based software was acquired, and the online presence of many organizations gradually expanded.

-Yet, just like with any innovation, there were also skeptics who thought that it was only a matter of time before the Internet fades away and things go back to the way they were.
+Yet, just like with any innovation, there were also skeptics who thought that it was only a matter of time before the Internet would fade away and things go back to the way they were.
 Looking back, we can see how that assumption was faulty.

 “Success depends upon previous preparation, and without such preparation there is sure to be failure.”

 Since preparation is key for success, it’s important for business leaders to understand how the rise of Web 3.0 and blockchain technology, which serves as its foundation, can impact their companies.
 After all, if you’re informed and prepared — you can quickly capitalize on the opportunities the innovation will provide.
 Hence, in today’s post, we’ll talk about all these nuances and share with you some examples of how companies can leverage Web 3.0.

 Development of Web 3.0